Abrogation of Old Covenant laws

-In Christianity, the abrogation of Old Covenant laws is the belief that the entire Mosaic or Old Covenant as abrogated in that all of the Mosaic Laws are set aside for the Law of Christ.
-While most Christian theology reflects the view that at least some Mosaic Laws have been set aside (excluding the moral law as contained in Ten Commandments) under the New Covenant, the belief in total abrogation of the Old Covenant is a minority belief.
+In Christianity, the abrogation of Old Covenant laws is the belief that the entire Mosaic or Old Covenant is abrogated in that all of the Mosaic Laws are set aside for the Law of Christ.
+While most Christian theology reflects the view that at least some Mosaic Laws have been set aside (excluding the moral law as contained in the Ten Commandments) under the New Covenant, the belief in total abrogation of the Old Covenant is a minority belief.

 Individuals who believe that Old Covenant laws have been completely abrogated are referred to as antinomians by various Christian traditions, such as the Catholic, Reformed, and Methodist denominations of Christianity, which teach that the moral law continues to be binding on the faithful.

 New Covenant theology

 New Covenant theology is a Christian theological system that shares similarities with and yet is distinct from dispensationalism and Covenant theology.
 New Covenant theology sees all Old Covenant laws as "cancelled" or "abrogated" in favor of the Law of Christ or the New Testament.
 Douglas J. Moo has argued that 9 of the Ten Commandments have been renewed under the New Covenant.